vgaldi/fw-lab/content/authors/mcoppolaro/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false

+education:
+  courses:
+    - course: Ph.D. in Information Technologies for Engineering
+      institution: University of Sannio, Italy
+      year: 2023
+    - course: M.E. in Telecommunication Engineering
+      institution: University of Sannio, Italy
+      year: 2011
+    - course: B.E. in Telecommunication Engineering
+      institution: University of Sannio, Italy
+      year: 2005
 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Current Members

 ---

-**Marino Coppolaro** was born in Benevento, Italy, on August 15, 1983.
-He received the M.E. degree (*summa cum laude*) in telecommunication engineering and the Ph.D. degree in information technologies for engineering in 2011 and 2023, respectively, both from the University of Sannio.
+**Marino Coppolaro** is a Postdoctoral Researcher in the Department of Engineering at the University of Sannio, Benevento, Italy.

 From June 2012 to October 2014, he worked as a telecommunication engineer with ART Srl, Benevento, Italy.
 Since October 2014, he has been working as a high-school teacher of computer science.
-His research interests include nonlocal and non-Hermitian effects in metamaterials, line-wave electromagnetics, and temporal metamaterials.

 Dr. Coppolaro was awarded a Best Poster Prize at the International Congress on Artificial Materials for Novel Wave Phenomena in 2019.